 Free (mostly) tutorials & resources

-Below are some locations on the internet which offer some valuable information if you are interested in character animation.
-Currently, the emphasis is on After Effects because that is what I’m working with the most at this time.
-Eventually, I’ll add more for other programs as well.
+Below are some locations on the internet which offer valuable information if you are interested in character animation.
+Currently, my emphasis is on After Effects because that is what I’m currently working with the most.

 or just skip down to the next section for the free stuff

 If you have the cash, some of the paid tutorial services are very good.
-Lynda.com1 offers tutorials on many subjects including After Effects, Illustrator, Photoshop, Animate CC (Flash), and Blender.
+I can only speak of my personal experience, which is with Lynda.com1.
+Lynda.com offers tutorials on many subjects including After Effects, Illustrator, Photoshop, Animate CC (Flash), and Blender.

 I took the plunge awhile back and paid for a month to sharpen my Illustrator skills.
 The cost for a month was about what you would pay for a good technical book ($34.99 which included the work files).
 When your subscription expires all of your playlists and history are kept in case you want to resubscribe at a later date.
 I can highly recommend Deke McClelland’s Illustrator tutorials, which are great.
 He has dozens of hours of instruction in which you can submerse yourself.
 Also, Dermot O’Connor offers a different way to approach animation with Animate CC, which doesn’t use bones.
 He likes to get away from that “flashy look.”